 Rice Terraces, Vietnam

-The Rice Terraces of Vietnam is the unique tourist attraction and also recognized as a national vestige.
+The Rice Terraces of Vietnam is a unique tourist attraction and also recognized as a national vestige.
 They are the rice fields that are built uniquely.

 Vatnajokull Glacier Cave, Iceland